Monastic school: Contributions to science in the Middle Ages

 The monastery played a large role in the preservation and continuation of science throughout the Middle Ages.
 The largest part of their contribution was keeping the textual traditions of philosophers the likes of Aristotle and Plato alive in the transition from the height of Classical learning into the Middle Ages.
 In between prayer, meals, and sleeping, monks engaged in various labor activities in accordance to the Benedictine Rule.
 These activities ranged from gardening to copying texts.
 Through the latter, monks became learned in the Classical Greek texts and later began to contribute their own knowledge to more practical and daily texts.
 Much of the great libraries and scriptoria that grew in monasteries were due to obligation of the monks to teach the young boys who came to them having been committed to the monastic life by their parents.

 Cassiodorus wrote a handbook for his monastery in which he recommends numerous pagan authors for studying by the monks.
-Although it is understood that Cassiodorus recommended those studies that enhanced spiritual learning or served some kind of sacred purpose, it is vital to remember that the study of classical and secular text did exist in monasteries.
+Although it is understood that Cassiodorus recommended those studies that enhanced spiritual learning or served some kind of sacred purpose, it is vital to remember that the study of classical and secular texts did exist in monasteries.
 The idea that many great texts of the Classical period would have been lost without the dedication of the monks, is a very real one.
 It may even be said that they saved many of the Classical Greek texts from extinction.

 Medical practice was highly important in medieval monasteries.
 Caring for the sick was an important obligation.
 There is evidence of this from the monastery Vivarium, the monastery of Cassiodorus, whose monks were instructed to read the medical works of Greek writers such as Hippocrates, Galen, and Dioscorides.
 There is also evidence for the use of secular texts on medicine.
 It is likely that most monasteries had large amounts of expertise in medical practice.
 Despite the monastery school's obvious focus on theological instruction, they did hold a place for Classical and secular medical texts.
 It is through medical instruction in monasteries that the Classical medical texts survived through the early part of the Middle Ages.